slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Try consulting or entrepreneurship.
 When you sell your time, you need to fit into a role that someone can comprehend and already knows they need.
 When you sell your ability to deliver results, nobody asks about your skillset.

+Decide in advance what your time is worth.
+Do not let others tell you how much you will be paid.
+They may make offers, but it is never their decision.
+It is yours.
 -->